BandLinc/my_first_website/README.md

 * Open the web pages in any browser
 Chrome,IE
 ## Known Bugs
-{There are currently no bugs associated with the project}
+There are currently no bugs associated with the project
 ## Technologies Used
 I used the Atom as my IDE, Git for versioning and HTML language
 ## Support and contact details